 I am doing a full eye examination using a silt lamp and indirect ophthalmoscope.
 That gives me a full picture of what is happening inside the eye.
 It suffices to determine the mass which may be domed or have a mushroom configuration.
 I use several imaging techniques, to obtain as much information about the possibilities of a tumor.
-I use an ultrasound to determine the mass density and see its features and measure the thickness accurately.
+I use an ultrasound to determine the mass density and see its features and precisely measure the thickness.
 I also use optical coherence tomography, to shed light on the layers of the retina and to assess the presence of a thin liquid, characteristic tumor activity.
 I even use MRIs when you need it.

 Sometimes I'm doing fine needle-biopsy to take a small sample of tumor cells, which then I give Cytopathology (pathologist who examines the cells).
 He or she will tell me if he is aggressive and can confirm the diagnosis in a few days.

 Tumors of the eye surface may manage local chemotherapy, targeted therapy, radiation, or surgical removal.
 Tumors in the eye are controlled differently.
 Typical treatment - this radiation in the form of brachytherapy.
 It is most often used for uveal melanoma, but it can also be used for other types of eye cancer.

 We try to give the least amount of radiation dose, so that we can protect the vital structures such as the optic nerve, which transmits visual information from the retina to the brain.
 The goal is to maximize treat a tumor, but keep other areas of security.

 How well it helps to save a person's vision?